Compiling and Installing Custom PHP Modules in ServBay

 3

-(Intel Macs).
-You’ll need to reference these paths during compilation.
+for Intel Macs.
+You'll need to reference the correct paths during compilation.

 Tip